 Charities are chosen by the business and by staff voting.
 There are both major campaigns with business-wide activity and smaller fundraising efforts.

-Parcelforce Worldwide latest Ops Challenge raised £ 48,569.66 for the charity, with activities and events that took place throughout the UK.
+In 2018 the Parcelforce Worldwide Ops Challenge raised £ 48,569.66 for the charity, with activities and events that took place throughout the UK.
 There were many highlights.
 Here are just a few:

 - Fishing for Funds, Preston - Nigel Williams of Preston depot did an amazing job organising a charity fishing competition.
 Nigel arranged for raffle prizes, trophies and a lunch following the competition and raised £556